ngs-docs/2018-cicese-metatranscriptomics/docs/megahit-assembly.md

 ## Install Megahit

-We already installed megahit for you, but [setup](setting-up-tara-environment.md), but here's the installation command for future reference.
+We already installed megahit for you in [setup](setting-up-tara-environment.md), but here's the installation command for future reference.

 ```
 conda install megahit